 Before starting building works some developers and clients take a schedule of buildings and structures likely to be affected by the works.
 Sometimes it is a requirement of the local authority, especially where works are carried out close to listed or distinctive buildings.
-Examples of this type of schedule that we have undertaken include houses within 200m of the HS1 high speed rail link during its construction, houses within 50m of a residential development site where heavy driven piling was planned, and an historic wall bounding a large leisure development.
+Examples of this type of schedule that we have undertaken include houses within 200m of the HS1 high-speed rail link during its construction, houses within 50m of a residential development site where heavy driven piling was planned, and a historic wall bounding a large leisure development.

 Collier Stevens completed a detailed schedule of condition of three buildings, including a Martello Tower in an exposed location on the Suffolk coast.
 Major sea defences were to be constructed and Schedules were necessary to record the building condition before works started.

 A schedule of condition was prepared of the flats above and below a unit in London where major structural building work was proposed.

 Schedule of condition, apartment building in London